emrepun/StickyTabBarViewController/README.md

 Subclass ```StickyViewControllerSupportingTabBarController``` from your tab bar controller.

-# Configure animation duration or collapsed view height directly from subclass of StickyViewControllerSupportingTabBarController as following:
+# Configure animation duration or collapsed view height directly from your tabbar controller:
 ```
 import UIKit
 import StickyTabBarViewController